 1: The donor transformer: 8.25KV 0.25 Amps

-The transformer (above) had a burnt-out secondary winding when I was kindly given it for free.
-My aim with this project was to provide a robust tesla coil power source, allowing me to move away from the fragile Neon Sign Transformers (NSTs).
+The original transformer had a burnt-out secondary winding when I was kindly given it for free.
+My aim with this project was to provide a robust tesla coil power source, allowing me to move away from the fragile Neon Sign Transformers.

 You may wish to skip this first section if your not interested in the theory.

 3a: The cores are in matched pairs.

 It is most important that you keep the pairs (top and bottom) together, as they will have the best fit on their mating surfaces, important if you want a consistent value from the inductor.

 I was also given a large inductor that used the same cores and centre leg bobbin as the radar transformer.
 As I was going to wind the new transformer with two secondaries, one on each outside leg, I now needed two extra bobbins.
 I decided therefore to modify the bobbin that came from the inductor, by cutting it in half and making two, as can be seen above on the right.